shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_10/README.md

 3. create bucket

-4. Giv ethe name of bucket.
+4. Giv the name of bucket.

 5. Click on create bucket.